habib-yusuf/TokopediaTest/README.md

 After completing the installation processes, you're almost there to run the test.

-In order to do it, clone project ***TokopediaTest*** project from [github](https://github.com/haga2554/TokopediaTest).
+In order to do it, clone project ***TokopediaTest*** project from [Github](https://github.com/haga2554/TokopediaTest).

 ### 2. Open Project with Eclipse and Build

-Once, the project cloned to your local machine, open this project with Eclipse.
+Once, the project is cloned to your local machine, open this project with Eclipse.

 Then go to Project > Clean...

 After that go to Project > Build Project.

-Since the project is using Maven, this process will also retrieving all required depedencies that stated in the ***pom.xml*** file.
+Since the project is using Maven, this process will also be retrieving all required dependencies that are stated in the ***pom.xml*** file.

-Please wait untill all those depedencies are successfully downloaded.
+Please wait until all those dependencies are successfully downloaded.

 ### 3. Execute the Test